See All Jobs

 Presentation

-Do consider the design of your letter.
-Make sure you use an easy to read font, and a simple, clear layout.
+Make sure you use an easy-to-read font, and a simple, clear layout.
 Create a document that is a pleasure to look at, and gives an impression of your professionalism.
-Do not use joke fonts such as Comic Sans, or include unnecessary elements such as pictures.
+Demonstrate another aspect of your communication skills by making your cover letter look great.

 Don’t repeat yourself

-Your covering letter’s role is to introduce your C.V.
-There is no point in simply repeating everything your C.V. contains.
-Instead, use this as an opportunity to showcase other skills that make you suitable for the role, that you couldn’t include in your C.V.
 Perhaps you could mention volunteering or charity work, a particular interest or hobby, or even an occasion where you have been impressed by the company you are applying to.
 This is a chance to set the tone of your application, and make yours stand out from the crowd.

 Be concise

 Despite the point above, don’t start rambling!
-There will be many other applicants to the job, and you don’t want to irritate the employer by making them wade through your essay before they even look at the substance of your application.
+There will be many other applicants to the job, and you don’t want to irritate the hiring manager by making them wade through your essay before they even look at the substance of your application.
 Try and keep it as concise as possible, maintaining a clear format with spacious line breaks for ease of reading.
 Your cover letter should be a few well chosen sentences, grouped into brief paragraphs, and should never be longer than a single page.

 Structure